Popular words in English. A list of basic English words for live communication. Greetings and farewells

 [ˈiːvən]

-Word even translates as "even" and is used in an amplifying sense:
+Word even translated as "even" and is used in an intensifying sense:

 even if I knew– even if I knew